Content warning, highlight the hidden text between the lines:

 There was a similar pause.
 "You don't?"

-Robert tried to lift the mood, "We're different people.
+Robert tried to dispel any tension, "We're different people.
 It's whatever."
-She could hear the shuffle of footsteps approaching the bag and the sound of nylon being lifted by a shoulder strap.
+Alicia could hear the shuffle of footsteps approaching the bag and the sound of nylon being lifted by a shoulder strap.
 "Be safe.
-You don't know what else you could find on the way in."
+No telling what else you might find on the way in," he warned.

 "Hey.
 Hey!
 Off the counter!" begged an already exasperated Robert.
 "Alicia, can you please?"